Types Of Hand Injuries And Arm Injuries

 Our goal is to help you maximize your workers’ compensation benefits.
 We are all too familiar with the tactics used by insurance companies to minimize or deny claims.
 We work proactively to help you seek proper medical care and an accurate diagnose of your condition — especially if you have a repetitive stress injury.
 We are then in a solid position to effectively advocate on your behalf for workers’ compensation benefits.

 Learn more about your options for seeking workers’ compensation benefits for a hand injury, arm injury, repetitive stress injury, or workplace sprain injury.
-Call a Philadelphia work injury lawyer of Gross & Kenny, LLP, by calling 215-512-1500 or contact us online.
+Call the lawyers of Gross & Kenny, LLP, today to discuss workplace hand and arm injuries in Philadelphia.
+We also serve the surrounding areas of Bustleton and South Philadelphia.